tobiassteidle/BDND_Blockchain-Supply-Chain/UML.md

 # Architect and building a Blockchain Supply Chain DApp Solution
-This project contains so far only the UML diagrams to describe the architecture of the planned blockchain application.
+This UML diagrams describe the architecture of the blockchain application.

 The design of my supply chain is about requesting a new feature request for a software from its development, review and testing to payment.